Does Chamomile Tea Have Caffeine

 2. German chamomile (Matricaria chamomilla)

 While both types are used for teas, German chamomile is more widespread.
-They have subtle differences in flavor and chemical composition, but when it comes to our main query, the answer remains consistent across both types.
+They have subtle differences in flavour and chemical composition, but for our main query, the answer remains consistent across both types.

 Fact: Chamomile was used in ancient Egypt for its healing properties, often dedicated to their gods as a symbol of dedication.